ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 * **Improves readability**: Instead of seeing magic numbers (like 64) scattered throughout the code, you see meaningful names like MAX_DEVICES.
 * **Makes code easier to maintain**: If the maximum number of devices ever needs to change, you update it in one place, and the change is reflected wherever it's used.
-* **Keeps kernel code lightweight**: Kernel code often avoids runtime overhead, and #define constants don’t allocate memory or exist in the symbol table; they simply get replaced during preprocessing.
+* **Keeps kernel code lightweight**: Kernel code often avoids runtime overhead, and #define constants don't allocate memory or exist in the symbol table; they simply get replaced during preprocessing.

 ### Real Example From FreeBSD